Huandacareo, Michoacán: History

 The name Huandacareo is probably of Chichimeca origin with the meaning of area of discourse.
 According to tradition, the name of the area is from an event related to Cazonci, one of the leaders of the Purépecha Empire.
 Upon returning victorious from battling incursion in the Yuriruia-Púndaro region, the army stopped on this side of Lake Cuitzeo.
 During the celebrations that followed, the leader was honored with various discourses or speeches, praising him.

 In the pre Hispanic era, the first culture to have influence there was that of Chupícuaro, one of the oldest in the region, with some influence from Teotihuacan.
 By the end of the pre Hispanic period, it was under the control of the Purépecha State.

 After the Spanish conquest, the evangelization process came under the Augustinians, who made this area a hacienda, which absorbed all the local indigenous labor.
 During the colonial period, this area was part of Cuitzeo, producing corn, wheat and vegetables.

 By the end of the 18th century, the population had grown sufficiently to have its own parish church.
 During the War of Mexican Independence, it was sacked for foodstuffs.

 During the 19th century, the area remained a hacienda under the control of the Augustinians, producing corn, cochinilla (Dactylopius coccus) and onions.
 The area sided with the conservatives during the Reform War because of the power of the Cuitzeo monastery here.
 However, this power was broken when the Liberals won, and the hacienda moved into secular hands.

 In 1918, the local militia avoided the sacking of the town by highway robber José Inés Chávez Garcia.

 It remained a territory of Cuitzeo until 1919, when it separated and made its own municipality.

-Geography and environment
+Geography

 The municipality is located in the north of the state of Michoacán and has an average altitude of 1,840 meters above sea level.
 The territory is relatively flat as part of the Cuitzeo Depression with some hills such as the Manuma, Campanas, Coronilla, Encina and Amoles.

+Hydrography

 The main surface water is Lake Cuitzeo, but there are two main streams called Colorado and Blanco.
 There is also a dam called San Cristóbal.

+Climate

 The climate is temperate with an average annual rainfall of 965 ml.
 Temperatures vary between 12.4 and 27.2C.

+Flora and fauna

 Most of the wild vegetation is grassland, with huisache, opuntia, mesquite and other arid plants.
 Wildlife mostly consists of squirrels, cacomixtles, coyotes, rabbits, aquatic birds, and various fish.